bestat/AirSim/README.md

 Known issues:

 - simSetSegmentationID will not be reflected immediately. it looks that it takes few seconds until it is reflected.
+- if metahuman's hair groom uses physics simulation, it can disturbed too much on move. recommend to turn off manually (see https://docs.unrealengine.com/4.26/ja/WorkingWithContent/Hair/QuickStart/)

 ## Last announcement